-Blake Morgan LLP New Kings Court Tollgate Chandlers Ford Eastleigh Hampshire SO53 3LG
+Blake Morgan LLP

+New Kings Court

+Tollgate

+Chandlers Ford

+Eastleigh

+SO53 3LG

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2021.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2022.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The Gryphon Trust operates two schools.
+The trust operates two schools.
 The Arnewood School is an academy for pupils aged 11 to 19 serving a catchment area in the New Forest but accepts pupils from as far afield as Southbourne in Bournemouth.
-It has a PAN of 180 children per year and had a roll of 1,058 in the school census on 1st October 2020.
+It has a PAN of 180 children per year and had a roll of 1,063 in the school census on 1 October 2021.
 The Eaglewood School is a 7-16 Alternative Provision academy for emotionally vulnerable children, accepting pupils from schools across the New Forest, and from Bournemouth, Poole and Christchurch, Dorset, and Hampshire Local Authorities.
-It has a pupil capacity of 72 and had a roll of 40 in the school census on 1st October 2020.
+It has a pupil capacity of 72 and had a roll of 69 in the school census on 1 October 2022.